There are standard operating conditions for Remotely Piloted Aircraft (RPA) and penalties for breaching them. Those conditions include:

 - Do not fly into cloud/fog without approval from air traffic control and training;

 - Only fly during the day [reg 101.095];

-- Do not operate your RPA in a prohibited area or in a restricted area unless you have the permission of, and operate in accordance with any conditions imposed by, the authority controlling the area.[reg 101.065];
+- Do not operate an RPA in a prohibited area or in a restricted area without the permission of, and without operating in accordance with, any conditions imposed by the authority controlling the area.[reg 101.065];

 It is an offence to fly an RPA in controlled airspace without complying with the prescribed requirements [reg 101.072, 101.285].

 Penalties apply if anything is dropped or discharged from an RPA that creates a hazard to another aircraft, a person or property [reg 101.090].

 It is an offence to fly a drone or other remotely piloted aircraft in a South Australian National Park or Reserve without a permit [see National Parks and Wildlife (National Parks) Regulations 2016 reg 12 (3)].

 Maximum penalty: $1000

 Expiation fee: $75

 It is a defence to this charge if :